dudeperf3ct/dudeperf3ct.github.io/content/posts/pipeline_parallelism.md

 * Near-zero pipeline bubbles and higher hardware utilization
 * Better scaling across many GPUs, especially when combined with expert and tensor parallelism

+> [!IDEA] DeepSeek blog
-> Note: I would like to explore DeepSeek v3 in depth as part of separate post.
+> I would like to explore DeepSeek v3 in depth as part of separate post.

 ## Wrap up